Calinou/sauerbraten-source-port/README.md

   - `/crosshairforceadditive 1` variable to force additive blending for crosshairs that contain an alpha channel (defaults to `0`).
 If `0`, "mix" blending is used as in the vanilla game.
+  - Crosshair health is now a smooth gradient (red-yellow-white).
+The crosshair will also progressively become greener if your health goes above 100.
   - Teammate crosshair is now displayed on top of the main crosshair so that you can still know your health status.
   - Tweaked the teammate crosshair color to be more visible.